Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Multi-agent Reinforcement Learning Design with Problem Decomposition

-Such estimation error decreases with increasing portion of overlapped coverage region $s_{i, i'}$ or shared features in $s_i$, which enhances the performance of cooperation.
-Meanwhile, smaller overlapped coverage region $s_{i, i'}$ introduces less and tolerable error.
-Besides, the variance of target function in overlapped coverage region decreases with the increasing number of overlapping agents.
-This reduces the effectiveness of our considered algorithm with a high degree of connected access-points.
+Such estimation error decreases with increasing portion of overlapped coverage region $s_{i, i'}$ (allowing more features to be shared), which enhances the performance of cooperation.
+Meanwhile, with small portion of overlapped coverage region $s_{i, i'}$, the error is small and tolerable.
+Also, the variance of target function in overlapped coverage region decreases with the increasing number of overlapping agents.
+This reduces the effectiveness of our considered algorithm with a high degree of connected APs and is the remaining problem of our proposed architecture.
 The problem can be partly solved by applying distributional estimation with the cost of complexity \cite{Bellemare2017Distributional}.